 Tromsø City Apartments – Those looking for a self-catering place to stay in Tromso will love these cool apartments in the centre of the city.
 There are a range of flats to choose from and all come fully equipped with all you may need during your stay.

-Tromso Activities Hostel – If you’re looking for a great budget option or if you’re travelling solo, then this hostel is an excellent choice.
-They offer both dorms and private rooms, good self-catering facilities and an excellent location for exploring the city.
+Tromso Activities Hostel – If you’re looking for a great budget option or if you’re travelling solo, this hostel offers both dorms and private rooms, good self-catering facilities and an excellent location for exploring the city.

 Not quite what you’re looking for?
 Click here to browse more Tromso hotels!